Electoral Commission (Ireland): Background

 After the 2016 general election, a minority coalition government was formed by Fine Gael and Independent TDs with confidence and supply support from Fianna Fáil.
 Its programme committed to establishing an electoral commission "independent of Government and directly accountable to the Oireachtas".
-The government's September 2016 list of planned legislation includes the Electoral Commission Bill in the Department of Housing, Planning, Community and Local Government's "medium and long term" plans.
+The government's September 2016 list of planned legislation included the Electoral Commission Bill in the Department of Housing, Planning, Community and Local Government's "medium and long term" plans.
 In June 2017, the department was preparing a Regulatory Impact Analysis (RIA).
 In October 2017, Taoiseach Leo Varadkar said there was "no timeframe" for establishing the commission and it was "very much a long-term project".
 In September 2018 John Paul Phelan, Minister of State for Local Government and Electoral Reform, gave an update to the Seanad.
 He said a priority was "modernisation" of the electoral register, which different local authorities had been maintaining in divergent manners; this would take "two to three years", involve "significant public consultation", and proceed separately from work on an Electoral Commission.
 The Electoral Commission RIA published in November 2018 compared four implementation strategies.
 The ensuing public consultation received 23 submissions by the closing date of 15 March 2019.
 In July 2019 Phelan said work was commencing on drafting the general scheme (outline) of an Electoral Commission Bill.